Types of accommodation

 Independent accommodation

 Independent accommodation refers to properties with their own front door and private facilities (i.e. your own kitchen, bathroom and toilet), such as studios and apartments.
+These accommodations typically fall under the private market or are offered by housing corporations.
 Independent accommodation tends to be more expensive than shared housing (although you can find some good deals out there), and while you benefit from having privacy and independence, it’s less social than a student house or university accommodation.

 Shared apartments